cefolger/needsmoredojo/README.md

 are marked as supported.
 You can add additional file types for your project in the Needs More Dojo Settings.
 To do this:

 - Access the Needs More Dojo settings
-- In the text field for "comma delimited list of supported file types," add any additional file types you want to enable Needs More Dojo for
+- In the text field for "comma delimited list of supported file types," add any additional file types you want Needs More Dojo to support
 - Click "Apply" and "Ok" to persist the settings
 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/filetypes.png)